 Special things to do in Egypt

-Stay in a hotel facing the pyramids of Giza.
+Stay in a hotel facing the Pyramids of Giza.
 If you can drag yourself away from this coveted spot, visit the Cairo Museum and come face-to-face with Tutankahmun’s resplendent gold mask.
 Or scour the bazaars with a personal shopper for the best jewellery and leatherware.
 The secret is to have a top guide.
 Fortunately we have access to some of the best.
 A skilled guide is essential not just for the depth of knowledge they can share with you, but for their ability to avoid crowds and hassle.
 One of the best parts of a tailor-made Original Travel holiday is that you'll feel like you're able to unlock invisible doors.
 Without your guide, you might never touch the real Egypt, the one beneath the skin of everyday life.
 You might never find the silversmith in the souq who will engrave your name in hieroglyphics on a key-ring.
 Or have the chance to get your personal travel diary bound in the most beautiful decorative leather book-binding.
-Or visit the belly-dance costume stall.

 Take a trip on a dahabiya